SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-lifecycle.md

 - **Session start**: ``Castable/castStartSession()`` returns a ``CastResumeState`` that enables seamless transfer of local playback to a Cast receiver, including synchronization of position, selected audio and subtitles tracks.
 - **Session end**: ``Castable/castEndSession(with:)`` receives the ``CastResumeState``, to synchronize playback in the opposite direction, from the remote Cast session back to the local player.

+> Note: The ``SwiftUICore/View/makeCastable(_:with:)`` modifier is intended for playback views which must be able to provide a resumption context in the event a Google Cast session is established.